Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Discussion

 \section{Discussion}

-The picture that emerges from our experimental results is one where soil bacteria, usually exposed to shear flows that partially cut their flagellar filaments, possess a recovery mechanisms to maintain the efficiency of swimming motility.
-Of the two flagellar systems that \textit{B. diazoefficiens} can express, the subpolar flagellum is thicker and appears to be the fundamental actuator for swimming motility, as suggested by the poor swimming behaviour of the mutants lacking it~\cite{19quelas2016, MonteiroPreprint}.
-At the same time, our observations with the $\Delta$\textit{lafA} mutant suggest that this flagellum is highly sensitive to shear, with this strain being rapidly affected by shear even for very short time periods of merely \SI{0.06}{\second} for sufficiently large shear rates, displaying a dramatic drop of actively swimming bacteria and a lower recovery fraction.
+The picture that emerges from our experimental results is one where soil bacteria, usually exposed to shear flows that partially cut their flagellar filaments, possess a recovery mechanism to maintain the efficiency of swimming motility.
+Of the two flagellar systems that \textit{B. diazoefficiens} possess, the subpolar flagellum is thicker and appears to be the fundamental actuator for swimming motility, as suggested by the poor swimming behavior of the mutants lacking it~\cite{19quelas2016, MonteiroPreprint}.
+At the same time, our observations with the $\Delta$\textit{lafA} mutant suggest that this flagellum is highly sensitive to shear, with this strain being rapidly affected by shear even for very short durations of merely \SI{0.06}{\second} for sufficiently large shear rates, displaying a dramatic drop of actively swimming bacteria and a lower recovery fraction.
 In comparison, motility is better conserved in the WT strain when exposed to shear, suggesting that, contrary to our original expectations, the thin and long lateral flagella can better stand sustained shear than the thicker subpolar flagellum.

 On the other hand, our measurements of motility recovery demonstrate a much shorter recovery time for the lateral flagella than for the subpolar one.
-This is consistent with the lower molecular weight of lateral flagellins (\SI{34}{\kilo\dalton} for lateral flagellins \textit{vs.} \SI{68}{\kilo\dalton} for the subpolar flagellins)~\cite{19quelas2016}, making their diffusion much faster.
-This observation can also be related to the fact that the metabolic rate of the WT is approximately three times higher than the metabolic rate of the $\Delta$\textit{lafA} mutant, since the WT has to continuously regenerate 3 to 5 lateral flagella more than the $\Delta$\textit{lafA} mutant, which only regenerates the subpolar flagellum~\cite{Cogo2018}.
-It is possible that these filaments may undergo continuous breakup, countered by filament growth, even in presence of moderate shear rates such as the continuous shaking during incubation, and this difference in metabolic rate reflects the continuous synthesis of lateral flagellins.
+This is consistent with the lower molecular weight of lateral flagellins (\SI{34}{\kilo\dalton} for lateral flagellins \textit{vs.} \SI{68}{\kilo\dalton} for the subpolar flagellins~\cite{19quelas2016}), making their diffusion much faster.
+This observation can also be related to the fact that the metabolic rate of the WT is approximately three times higher than the metabolic rate of the $\Delta$\textit{lafA} mutant since the WT has to continuously regenerate 3 to 5 lateral flagella more than the $\Delta$\textit{lafA} mutant, which only regenerates the subpolar flagellum~\cite{Cogo2018}.
+These filaments may undergo continuous breakup, countered by filament growth, even in the presence of moderate shear rates, such as the continuous shaking during incubation, and this difference in metabolic rate reflects the continuous synthesis of lateral flagellins.